slowernews/wisdom-tldr/chapters/chapter_1_self.md

 > *'Imperfections are attractive when their owners are happy with them.' -- Augusten Burroughs*

 > *'Comfort in our failures allows us to act without fear, to engage without judgment, to love without conditions.'*

-> *'Once you’ve accepted your flaws, no one can use them against you.' -- Tyrion*

 > *'It takes more courage to reveal your insecurities than to hide them.' -- Alex Karras*